mattjohnsonpint/RavenDB-TemporalVersioning/README.md

     * `Current` - The document is a root-level current document, for example foos/1.
     * `Revision` - The document is a revision, for example foos/1/temporalrevisions/1.
     * `Artifact` - The document is a revision that is no longer valid.
-    * `New` - Used transitively when creating a new revision, such as after calling `session.PrepareNewRevision()`.
-The bundle only allows new revisions to be stored, but it changes the status appropriately.  `New` is never actually stored with a document.
     * `NonTemporal` - Returned when trying to get temporal status from a non-temporal document.  `NonTemporal` is never actually stored on a document.

 For convenience, you can access these via a few different ways.
 These are all equivalent.